An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 83. What is atrial flutter?

-It is an arrhythmia characterized by rapid depolarization of the atria that results from ectopic focus that depolarizes at a rate of 250-350 beats per minute.
-The P waves appear similar, and there is a sawtooth pattern.
-There are numerous P waves to each QRS complex, and the R-R interval may be normal, or it can vary.
+An arrhythmia marked by rapid atrial depolarization due to an ectopic focus, depolarizing at 250-350 beats per minute.
+The P waves are similar and create a sawtooth pattern.
+There are often multiple P waves for each QRS complex, with the R-R interval either regular or irregular.

 84. What is a first-degree heart block?

-It is an irregular rhythm characterized by a unique and bizarre QRS complex that is wider than normal.
+An irregular rhythm characterized by a unique, wide, and bizarre QRS complex.

-It is the distance (time) between the start of atrial depolarization and the start of ventricular depolarization.
+The time from the start of atrial depolarization to the start of ventricular depolarization.

-It represents the wave of depolarization over the ventricles.
+It represents the wave of depolarization spreading over the ventricles.

 89. What is sinus arrhythmia?

-It is an arrhythmia that is recognized by irregular spacing between the QRS complex.
-The R-R interval varies by more than 0.12 seconds, and it may occur due to the effects of breathing on the heart or as a side effect of medications such as digoxin.
+An arrhythmia where the spacing between QRS complexes is irregular, with an R-R interval that varies by more than 0.12 seconds.
+It may result from the influence of breathing on the heart or medications like digoxin.

 90. What is sinus bradycardia?

-It is an arrhythmia where the heart rate is less than 60 beats/min, but the rest of the EKG tracing appears normal.
+An arrhythmia where the heart rate is below 60 beats per minute, but the EKG tracing otherwise appears normal.

 91. What is sinus tachycardia?

-It is an arrhythmia where the heart rate exceeds 100 beats/min, but the rest of the EKG tracing appears normal.
+An arrhythmia where the heart rate exceeds 100 beats per minute, but the EKG tracing otherwise appears normal.

-92. What are the steps to reading an EKG?
+92. What are the steps to interpreting an EKG?

-(1) Identify the atrial rate, (2) Measure the PR interval, (3) Evaluate the QRS complex, (4) Evaluate the T wave, (5) Evaluate the ST segment, (6) Identify the R-R interval, and (7) Identify the mean QRS axis
+(1) Identify the atrial rate, (2) Measure the PR interval, (3) Assess the QRS complex, (4) Evaluate the T wave, (5) Check the ST segment, (6) Identify the R-R interval, and (7) Determine the mean QRS axis.

 93. What is the ST segment?

-It is the time from the end of ventricular depolarization to the start of repolarization.
+The period between the end of ventricular depolarization and the beginning of repolarization.

-94. Which type of heart block is the most serious?
+94. Which type of heart block is considered the most severe?

 95. What does the T wave represent?

-96. When is an elevated or depressed ST segment common?
+96. When is an elevated or depressed ST segment typically seen?

-It is common during a myocardial infarction and should be interpreted as a life-threatening arrhythmia.
+During a myocardial infarction, and it should be treated as a potentially life-threatening arrhythmia.

-99. What are the adhesive disks that stick to a patient’s chest during an EKG?
+99. What are the adhesive disks used during an EKG?

 Electrodes

-100. Why do respiratory therapists need to understand EKGs?
+100. Why is it important for respiratory therapists to understand EKGs?

 Final Thoughts